lbeverly/docs/windows.md

 Using ScaleFT with Windows requires installing the ScaleFT Server Tools on the server, and Client Tools on the client.
 See below for directions.

-Once the ScaleFT Server Tools are installed on the server and the server enrolled, the ScaleFT Agent (`sftd`) does two
+Once the ScaleFT Server Tools are installed on the server and the server is enrolled, the ScaleFT Agent (`sftd`) does two
 things:

 1. Creates local accounts for all ScaleFT users who should have access to the server, very similar to on Linux.
 On